CyberMonitor/orquestra-docs/v1/content/other-resources/interfaces.md

 ### QuantumBackend and QuantumSimulator

-`QuantumBackend` and `QuantumSimulator` are interfaces which allow you to integrate different bakcends for running quantum circuits.
-The main difference between the two of them is that `QuantumSimulator` allows using wavefunction representation of a quantum state.
+`QuantumBackend` and `QuantumSimulator` are interfaces which allow you to integrate different backends for running quantum circuits.
+The main difference between the two of them is that `QuantumSimulator` allows using a wavefunction representation of a quantum state.

 You can find [the interface definition here](https://github.com/zapatacomputing/z-quantum-core/blob/master/src/python/zquantum/core/interfaces/backend.py).
 Currently available integrations are:

 - [qHiPSTER](https://github.com/zapatacomputing/qe-qhipster)
 - [Forest QVM](https://github.com/zapatacomputing/qe-forest)
 - [qulacs](https://github.com/zapatacomputing/qe-qulacs)
+# TODO: maybe add qiskit?

 ### Optimizer